ics-jku/riscv-vp-plusplus/README.md

 ### Key features of *RISC-V VP++*
- * Support for RISC-V Half-Precision Floating-Point Extension (Zfh), Version 1.0
+ * Support for RISC-V Half-Precision Floating-Point Extension (Zfh), Version 1.0 (Can be enabled with the "--en-ext-Zfh" command line option on all platforms)
  * Fast Interpreter-Based ISS (only partially enabled by default yet!)
    * [Manfred Schlägl and Daniel Große.
 Fast interpreter-based instruction set simulation for virtual prototypes, In DATE, 2025.](https://ics.jku.at/files/2025DATE_Fast_Interpreter-based_ISS.pdf)
    * DBBCache: Dynamic Basic Block Cache to speed up ISS instruction processing